LoloDum/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Prints the effective username of the current user
+Prints all the groups the current user is part of